spindle cell

 Read More »

-What are spindle cells?
-Spindle cells are specialized cells that are longer than they are wide.
+In pathology, the term spindle cells is used to describe cells that are longer than they are wide.
 They are found both in normal, healthy tissue and in tumours.
 The most common type of normal spindle cell is called a fibroblast.
-Fibroblasts are support cells that are found in a type of connective tissue called stroma.
-Tumours …
+Fibroblasts are support cells that are found in a type of connective tissue called …

 Read More »